PUPS History Permitting Overview Responsibilities of Permit Holders Helpful Contacts

 Applicants must also reapply whenever the nature of use, ownership, scope, or location of the permitted uses change.
 The permit holder is responsible for ensuring the proper validity and timely renewal of permits as required for the approved use of public spaces.

 During special events approved by the City such as festivals, parades etc. the annual permits may be temporarily suspended for pushcart vendors and street performers.
 The permit holder requires special permission from the special event coordinator/ sponsor to use the public space within the designated boundary of the special event area.
 The standards of performance and procedures for use of public space during special events may vary.
 The permit holder is responsible for keeping track of upcoming special events and the designated boundaries that may affect their business.
-For more details on Downtown Special Events, please contact the Downtown Raleigh Alliance at 919-832-1231.
+For more details on Downtown Special Events, please contact Office of Special Events at 919-996-2200.

 At the time of submittal of permit applications, applicants are also encouraged to provide contact email addresses that will be added to a listserv created for permit holders.
 The Planning and Development Customer Service Center maintains record of all permits including contact information.